Snagovo massacre

 The Snagovo massacre refers to the mass killing of 36 Bosnian Muslim civilians by Serbs on 29 April 1992 in the village Snagovo, located in the municipality of Zvornik, Bosnia and Herzegovina.
 The massacre occurred at the start of the Bosnian War.

 Background

 Snagovo was among the hardest hit villages at the start of the Bosnian War in 1992.
 Between April and June 1992, Serbs ethnically cleansed the village of its Bosnian Muslim residents.

 Massacre

 On 29 April 1992, Serbs captured a group of 36 Bosnian Muslim civilians who were hiding in the woods in Snagovo and took them to a school building in Rašidov Han within Snagovo.
-In total, 36 Bosnian Muslim civilians were killed, including children and pregnant women.
+In total, all 36 Bosnian Muslim civilians were killed, including children and pregnant women.
 The corpses were burned in an effort to conceal the crime.
 On 2 May 1992, fellow residents of Snagovo found the burned remains and buried them nearby.
 One of the residents said "We came to this site and dug a grave.
 However, during the burial, our Serb neighbors shot at us.
 We later buried them (the victims) in the dark."